ildave/GameOfLife/README.md

 * ~~Set speed of simulation~~
 * ~~Export status of the simulation as image file~~
 * Import / export of the simulation status to / from text string
+* Button to till the board with a random status